varalakshmi-g/Day5-with-java/README.md

 In below program Scanner is used because values of n1 and n2 are not assigned inside the program, after execution, we will give the values for n1 and n2.

-By using for loop, program will print all values withing a range only.
+By using for loop, program will print all values withing some range only.

 import java.util.Scanner;